doctorray117/minecraft-ondemand/README.md

 Create task.

 ### Service
 Within your `minecraft` cluster, create a new Service.
 Under Capacity Provider, you've got a choice.
 If you leave it default, your tasks will launch under the `FARGATE` strategy by default, which currently will run about 5 cents per hour.
 You can switch it to Custom, enable only FARGATE_SPOT, and pay 1.5 cents per hour.
 While this is cheaper, technically AWS can terminate your instance at any time if they need the capacity.
-The watchdog is designed to intercept this termination command and shut down safely, so it's fine to use Spot to safe a few pennies, at the extremely low risk of game interruption.
+The watchdog is designed to intercept this termination command and shut down safely, so it's fine to use Spot to save a few pennies, at the extremely low risk of game interruption.

 Select your task definition and version created above.
 Platform version can be `LATEST` or `1.4.0`.
 Call the service name `minecraft-server` to match the policies and lambda function.
-Number of tasks should be 0 (this is adjusted later on demand).
+Number of tasks should be 0 (this will prevent it from running now before it is ready, and the other processes adjust it later on demand).
 Everything else on this page is fine as default.
 Hit Next.

-Select your VPC, and select _all of the subnets that your EFS was created in_ which is probably all of them.
-Using all the subnets will also maximize your success of running Fargate Spot tasks.
+Select your VPC, and select all of the subnets individually, which will maximize your success of running Fargate Spot tasks.

 For Security Group, click edit.
 Let it create a new security group.
 Change the default HTTP rule to `Custom TCP` and change the port to `25565` from `Anywhere`, which will allow anyone to connect to the server once it is online (they have to know the name of course!)
 You could also restrict by known IP addresses but this is cumbersome to update regularly.
 Tap save.